cvlab-columbia/aquabot/README.md

 This script uses a simple MLP as the action decoder of the policy.
 This can be replaced by a diffusion policy or action-trunked transformer (ACT).

 #### Policy Deployment
 Once a policy is trained, you can deploy the policy.
-You need to first run the `qysea_xbox_subprocess.py` which is a python process to control the robot.
-Once this process is successfully run, you can then run `qysea_deploy.py` for policy inference.
+You need to first run the [`qysea_xbox_subprocess.py`](fifish-vevo/rov_control/qysea_xbox_subprocess.py) which is a python process to control the robot.
+Once this process is successfully run, you can then run [`qysea_deploy.py`](fifish-vevo/rov_control/qysea_deploy.py) for policy inference.
+During policy rollouts `qysea_deploy.py` will send policy output (actions) to `qysea_xbox_subprocess.py` through a pipe connection in pickled packets.
-`qysea_xbox_subprocess.py`
 ```
 python qysea_xbox_subprocess.py
 python qysea_deploy.py